 Transforming Lives Together

-For more information about the Life on Life Project, visit www.lifeonlifeproject.com.
+For more information about David C Cook's Life on Life Project, visit www.lifeonlifeproject.com.

 The Story of Jesus captures the essence of Jesus’ life, clearly outlines the way to salvation, and has been translated into more than 50 languages.

 Life-on-Life curriculum and training equips churches to address traumatic realities and spiritual needs in developing countries serving millions of children

 Leadership Development libraries, both in print and on Secure Digital Cards, provide theologically sound, bilbical commentaries to help train church leaders around the world.